rwth-acis/Gamification-Visualization-WebComponent/README.md

-Gamification-Visualization-WebComponent Polymer 2.0
+Gamification-Visualization-WebComponent
 ================================

-Polymer Web Component port of https://github.com/rwth-acis/Gamification-Visualization-Frontend
+Polymer Web Component port of https://github.com/rwth-acis/Gamification-Visualization-Frontend.
+During the development it was necessary to switch back to polymer 1.9.
+A Polymer 2.0 component can be found in the branch "polymer2.0".

 Requirements
 ----------